crevingg/Discord-Promo-Gen/README.md

 Just Use Common Sense
 1. Download and unzip the file.
-2. Add proxies in proxies.txt inside data folder.
-3. Run main.py file
+2. Check the readme file present in that and read that for referrence!
 # Don't dm me for any kind of help or I ill block you!